jnels13/NC_Litigation_Predictor/README.md

 #### Creating the Data Set

 Opinions are stored in individual PDF files at the North Carolina Court of Appeals' web site.
-Beautiful Soup was used to generate a list of web addresses, which were then gathered via requests USING??? for proxies.
-PDFs were then imported, converted to strings using the pdfminer library, and built into dataframe for labeling, feature extraction, and further exploration.

-To aid in processing time, the dataframe was initially reduced to only those cases which contain the phrase, "summary judgment."
+Beautiful Soup was used to generate a list of web addresses, which were then gathered via requests.
+PDFs were then imported, converted to strings using the PDFMiner library, combined into an initial Pandas DataFrame, and then reduced to only those opinions containing the phrase "summary judgment".

 THEN:
+- Create labels
 - Create feature list (appellate judge, trial judge, case type, party type individ/corp,
-- Create labels

-Create PDF links list
-Obtain PDFs of every opinion into a DF
-Create feature set from opinions
+VISUALIZE BREAKDOWN OF CASES

 ### Results